neuroinformatics-unit/gsoc/GSoC-2025/brainglobe: Update atlas packaging scripts to atlas API v2 (Swapnaneel Patra).md

 _Length: max 0.75 page_

+- **Past experience**: I graduated in 2023 and have worked on multiple personal projects.
+Until November 2024, I worked as a Junior Software Engineer.
+I have a strong background in programming languages such as C/C++, Python, JavaScript, and TypeScript.
+I also have experience working with medical imaging formats (such as NIfTI and DICOM) while working on the [cardiac image segmentation](https://github.com/thisisrick25/heart-image-segmentation) project.

 - **Availability**: I am fully available for the complete duration of GSoC in its entirety, with no major conflicting commitments.